wpsharks/s2member/s2member/readme.txt

 ---

-The s2Member® Framework (free) integrates with PayPal® Website Payments Standard (also free).
+The s2Member® Framework (free) integrates with PayPal Website Payments Standard (also free).
+Sell "Buy Now" or Membership access to your site.
+Restrict access to Roles, Capabilities, Posts, Pages, or anything else in WordPress.

 Protect your WordPress Posts, Pages, Tags, Categories, URIs, BuddyPress/bbPress, and even portions of content within Posts, Pages, themes, plugins.
 Easily configurable & highly extensible.
 You can even protect downloadable files and streaming audio/video.
 Store files locally, or use s2Member's integration with Amazon® S3/CloudFront.